ropensci-archive/ropenaq/README.md

 Introduction
 ============

 This R package is aimed at accessing the openaq API.
 See the API documentation at <https://docs.openaq.org/>.
 The package contains 5 functions that correspond to the 5 different types of query offered by the openaq API: cities, countries, latest, locations and measurements.
-The package uses the `dplyr` package: all output tables are data.table objects, that can be further processed and analysed.
+The package uses the `dplyr` package: all output tables are data.frame (dplyr "tbl\_df") objects, that can be further processed and analysed.

 For installing the package, you can copy the following lines.
 Set `build_vignettes` to FALSE if you do not wish to install the suggested packages.